RCOSDP/weko/docs/developersguide/tutorial/develop.rst

 .. code-block:: python

-    """Invenio module that adds more fun to the platform."""
+    """WEKO3 module that adds more fun to the platform."""

     from __future__ import absolute_import, print_function